what do britain's new immigration policies mean for fashion graduates? | read | i-D

 My flatmate at the time, Dylan, who is featured in the film, was one year above me and struggling to find a job, desperately trying to stay in the UK.
 In the end he had no choice but to move back to China, a place where he has to suppress his sexuality to not be regarded as a deviant in the society.
 It really agitated me to see the natural freedom he enjoyed every day taken away from him.

-Witnessing Dylan's helpless last few months in London really affected me, so when deciding what to do for my final project I decided I wanted to make a documentary so that more people could be informed about this struggle and the harsh policies that the government has set -- you need to earn £30k to be considered for a working visa.
+Witnessing Dylan's helpless last few months in London really affected me, so when deciding what to do for my final project I decided I wanted to make a — you need to earn £30k to be considered for a working visa.
 It's tough, especially after the amount we spend on our education and hoping that we would be able to get the opportunity to build a life here.
-It makes me feel angry -- you pay and you go.
+It makes me feel angry — you pay and you go.

 Do you feel let down by the UK government?